Payday Loan Refunds – Everything You Need to Know

 - How you would like them to resolve the issue – for example, paying back additional interest, refunding excessive charges, etc.

-- Your intention to speak with the Financial Ombudsman Service if they do not resolve your issue satisfactorily within 8 weeks.
+- Your intention to speak with the Financial Ombudsman Service (FOS) if they do not resolve your issue satisfactorily within eight weeks.

-If your complaint has not been handled appropriately by the company you’re pursuing, you’re entitled to have the Financial Ombudsman Service act on your behalf.
+If your complaint has not been handled appropriately by the company you’re pursuing, you’re entitled to make a complaint to the Financial Ombudsman Service (FOS).
+By doing so, you give the Ombudsman the right to act on your behalf.
 Remember to keep copies of everything you’ve sent and details of telephone calls if you’ve made or received them.

 You’ll get to speak to someone who’s extremely well experiencing in handling issues with payday lenders – and they’ll aim to have your complaint resolved promptly and with minimum additional input from you.
 You can speak to them on 0300 123 9 123 or 0800 023 4567 – or find details of how to make a complaint at www.financial-ombudsman.org.uk